harrietty/filter_challenges/README.md

 Use the test suite to help you understand what the functions need to do.

+### Instructions

+Fork and clone this repository.

+After cloning, `cd` into the repository.

-When cloning this repository, first install the dependencies:
+Once inside the directory `filter_challenges`, first install the dependencies:

     $ npm install

 Run the tests to see whether your code is working:

     $ npm test

+The output will initially show you that the fist function is passing all its tests, but the other functions' tests are failing.

+You can see what the tests are testing for in the `spec/index.spec.js` file.

+You will need to implement the code in each function that makes the tests pass.
+It is advisable to focus on one test at a time - tests for each function generally start with the basic functionality, and then add more specific tests for edge cases.
+After implementing some code, run the tests again to see whether you've made the test green.

-To hone in on a specific test, or group of tests, use the `.only` notation in the test file:
+If you are getting annoyed by all the output every time you run the tests and want to hone in on a specific test, or group of tests, use the `.only` notation in the test file:

 ```javascript
  describe.only('findBobs', function () {